2.5.11 Provisions:

 (a) Title deeds of all the immovable properties (other than the properties where the company is the lessee and the lease agreements are duly executed in favour of the lessee) are held in the name of the company.
 Further, the company does not hold any immovable property jointly with others.

-(c) The company is not granted any Loan or Advances in the nature of loans to promoters, directors, KMPs and related parties (as defined under the companies Act 2013) either severally or jointly with any other person, that are Repayable on demand or are Without specifying any terms or period of repayment.
+(c) The company has not granted any Loan or Advances in the nature of loans to Promoters, Directors, KMPs and related parties (as defined under the Companies Act 2013) either severally or jointly with any other person, that are Repayable on demand or are Without specifying any terms or period of repayment.

 (d) No proceedings have been initiated or pending against the company for holding any benami property under the Benami Transactions (Prohibitions) Act, 1988 and rules made thereunder.

-(e) The company has borrowed working capital facilities from Uttar Pradesh Co-operative Bank Ltd and Zila Sahakari Bank Ltd, Ghaziabad and UCO Bank on the basis of security of current assets and the quarterly returns or statements of current assets filed with the said banks are in agreement with the books of accounts.
+(e) The company has borrowed working capital facilities from Uttar Pradesh Co-operative Bank Limited Zila Sahakari Bank Limited Ghaziabad and UCO Bank on the basis of security of current assets and the quarterly returns or statements of current assets filed with the said banks are in agreement with the books of accounts.

 (f) The company is not declared by any bank or financial institutions or other lender as a willful defaulter.